901 New York Avenue: Construction

 In late October 2000, Monument Realty sold the parcel for $43.2 million to Boston Properties.
-Although media outlets reported that Boston Properties intended to build a hotel on the site, the company stated that it had never seriously considered the possibility.
+Although media outlets reported that Boston Properties intended to build a hotel on the site, the company said it had never seriously considered the possibility.
 Rather, they had intended to construct an office building for occupancy by government agencies, law firms, and trade associations.
-The company announced that construction was scheduled to commence in mid-2001, and to be open to tenants by mid-2003.
+The company announced that construction would commence in mid-2001 and be open to tenants by mid-2003.
 The architectural firm of Davis Carter Scott was hired to design the structure.
 The sale to Boston Properties closed on December 8, 2000.
-Meanwhile, the U.S. Securities and Exchange Commission (SEC) had requested proposals from real estate firms for construction of a new 630000 sqft headquarters.
+Meanwhile, the U.S. Securities and Exchange Commission (SEC) had requested proposals from real estate firms for the construction of a new 630000 sqft headquarters.
 Boston Properties submitted its building for consideration by the SEC shortly after the sale closed.
-But the SEC ruled out the site in mid-February 2001.
+The SEC ruled out the site in mid-February 2001.

 Boston Properties had submitted its building design for SEC consideration even though the site had not yet been zoned for office/retail space.
 About 4000 sqft of the 1.22 acre site was still zoned for residential housing.
 In April 2009, the D.C.
 Zoning Commission approved a "residential linkage" agreement with Boston Properties.
 The Zoning Commission did so because Monument Realty had agreed two years earlier to pay into a city-run affordable housing construction fund and spend $2 million to build three townhouses in a low-income area — satisfying the "residential linkage" requirement.

-Despite the zoning victory, Boston Properties decided not to begin construction until it had a lead tenant signed.
+Despite the zoning victory, Boston Properties decided not to begin construction until a lead tenant signed.
 But six months later, in November 2001, the law firm of Finnegan, Henderson, Farabow, Garrett & Dunner signed a letter of intent to lease 225000 sqft of the building.
-Boston Properties announced that it intended to build a 535000 sqft, 11-story structure to accommodate its tenants.
+Boston Properties intended to build a 535000 sqft, 11-story structure to accommodate its tenants.
 In March 2002, the company said it would begin construction in September.
-It also announced that the 27000 sqft ground floor would be devoted to retail, and there would be four levels of underground parking.
+It also announced that the 27000 sqft ground floor would be devoted to retail, with four levels of underground parking.
 The Finnegan firm's contract was signed in March 2002, at which time Boston Properties increased the floor space to 535000 sqft and delayed the expected completion date to late 2004.